At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 Is This Scope for You?

-Need a scope for PRS (Precision Rifle Series) competition use?
-This might just be the next in line for the best budget rifle scopes under 500 that can get you through just that.
+This scope might just be the next in line for the best budget rifle scopes under 500 that can get you through just that.

 The Athlon Optics Argos BTR is capable of rapid target aiming thanks to its illuminated reticle.
-On top of that, it may also be the best long range rifle scope you can get at this price point.

 - Under $400